COVID-19 pandemic in Saba

-The COVID-19 pandemic in Saba is part of the ongoing global viral pandemic of coronavirus disease 2019 (COVID-19), which was confirmed to have reached the Dutch Caribbean island of Saba on April 12, 2020.
+The COVID-19 pandemic in Saba was part of the ongoing global viral pandemic of coronavirus disease 2019 (COVID-19), which was confirmed to have reached the Dutch Caribbean island of Saba on April 12, 2020.
 At the beginning of the pandemic, the island had a population of just over 1,900 people.
 As of 12 May, all cases were reported to have recovered.
 On 1 August, two new cases were imported which resolved on 9 September.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

-The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.
+The case fatality ratio for COVID-19 was much lower than SARS of 2003, but the transmission was significantly greater, with a significant total death toll.

-Saba is in a difficult position given its tiny population.
-Saba's medical facilities can only care for eight people and operations have to be performed on the island of Sint Maarten.
-For emergencies there is a trauma helicopter available from Sint-Eustatius, however normally it involves a one and a half hour boat journey.
+Saba was in a difficult position given its tiny population.
+Saba's medical facilities could only care for eight people and operations had to be performed on the island of Sint Maarten.
+For emergencies there was a trauma helicopter available from Sint-Eustatius, however normally it involved a one and a half hour boat journey.

 Testing for COVID-19 was originally performed in Sint Maarten, with tests for people without symptoms forwarded to Guadelope.
 Both rt-PCR based and rapid antigen tests became available on Saba in 2021 through a centralized testing facility which ran from May 2021 until its closure in July 2022.